jwworth/til/vim/count-links-in-a-markdown-file.md

 In Vimspeak:

 > On every line, find all of the times where '- [' (the beginning of a Markdown
-> bulleted hyperlink), count them, and report the number of matches.
+> bulleted hyperlink) occurs, count them, and report the number of matches.

 See `:help subtitute` in Vim for more information.